eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/09-Template Extensions.md

 The bracket `[ ]` syntax means that you can provide an array, or list, of resources that must exist before applying this resource.

 There are multiple ways to define a resource dependency.
-You can provide its name, such as "SimpleWinVM", it's full name (including its namespace, type, and name), such as "Microsoft.Compute/virtualMachines/SimpleWinVM", or by its resource ID.
+You can provide its name, such as 'SimpleWinVM', it's full name (including its namespace, type, and name), such as 'Microsoft.Compute/virtualMachines/SimpleWinVM', or by providing its Resource ID.

-This example uses the built-in `resourceId` function to get the VM's resource ID using its full name.
-This helps clarify which resource you're referring to and can help avoid ambiguity when more than one resource has a similar name.
+This example uses the built-in `resourceId` function to get the VM's Resource ID using its full name.
+This helps clarify which resource you are referencing, and can help to avoid ambiguity when there are resources with similar names.

 The existing template provides a `vmName` variable that defines the VM's name.
 This example uses the built-in `variables` function to read it.

 ### Finalize and Deploy

-In this example above, the powershell script we call, will enable IIS in your windows virtual machine and then create some home page content for you to view.
-All that remains to do is to include this resource definition to the deployment template, or link them, validate the templates and deploy them to Azure.
-We will deploy this template later in this module as an example.
+In example above, the PowerShell script we call will enable IIS in your VM and then create some home page content.
+You need to add the resource definition to the deployment template, either inline or by linking, then validate the templates and deploy them to Azure.
+Later in this module we will work through an example by deploying this template.